 Our website may contain links to other websites.
-Legrand Australia is not responsible for the practices employed by websites linked to, or from, our website.
+Legrand Australia is not responsible for the practices employed by websites linked to, or form, our website.
 We encourage you to be aware of when you leave our website, and to read the privacy policies of all websites.

 What kinds of information do we collect and hold?